ministryofjustice/manage-recalls-e2e-tests/README.md

 npx cypress open --env NOMS_NUMBER=A7826DY,USERNAME=[USER],PASSWORD=[PASSWORD] --config baseUrl=https://manage-recalls-dev.hmpps.service.justice.gov.uk
 ```

+Change the NOMS_NUMBER var if running against pre-prod.

 It is also necessary for any data requirements implicit in the tests to be satisfied by our dependencies as deployed,
 e.g. the `prisoner-offender-search-api`.
 How that will work across environments is TBD but `dev` and `pre-prod`
 are *not* maintained by similar processes, so we must expect data differences and data change over time between them.